Havelkao/portfolio-content/blog/managing_content.md

 └── src/
 ```

 Much cool, very text formatted code block.
 So how does it work?
 If it wasn't obvious already I simply fetch whatever I need from the secondary repository.
 In case I'm offline, I can get the files from the local repo.
-That's handled by the following function.
+That's being handled by the following function.

 ```js
 function getURL() {